 In support of their album ‘Kings of Contradiction’ the band completed a tour including headlining the Country Stage at the eclectic C-Fab Festival in May 2014, several dates in France as well as other dates in Driffield, Peterborough and Grimsthorpe Festival in Bourne, Lincolnshire.

 The band took a break from touring in 2015 to work on material for a new album but still found time for a few live dates including a set at Sheffield City Hall as part of the prestigious Tramlines event and a few acoustic sets featuring Chris Cooper and Darryl Ebbatson.

-With a sets worth of brand new songs in the bag the band have undertaken some low-key acoustic gigs including the ‘Northern Sky’ acoustic festival on the bill with Richard Hawley in September and support for Andy White in December 2016 to introduce these new tracks before a more extensive tour early in 2017 with the addition of Chris Logan on loan from Ramble Gamble on double bass to coincide with the release of their new album ‘The Glorious Sins’ in Summer 2017.
+With a sets worth of brand new songs in the bag the band have undertaken some low-key acoustic gigs including the ‘Northern Sky’ acoustic festival on the bill with Richard Hawley in September and support for Andy White in December 2016 to introduce these new tracks before a more extensive tour throughout 2017 with the addition of Chris Logan on loan from Ramble Gamble on double bass to coincide with the release of their new album ‘The Glorious Sins’ in late 2018.

 “90 minutes of uplifting electric indie/folk and a bucket-load of catchy hook lines and singalong lyrics.”

 “Aspirational songwriting, a gentle blend of driving chords and heartfelt, woeful lyrics, reminding us what it really is to live”

 “Mixing electric with acoustic instruments and a strong defining drum beat along with the complimentary keyboard to back up to create its indie with a folk twist, the songs are up beat, memorable and a lot of their tunes you just can’t stop singing in your head.”

 – Backseat Mafia Magazine

 “Great band, cant wait to have them back on the show”